This chapter presents a visual overview of the UI of Neo4j Bloom.

 Case insensitive search and suggestions - enables case insensitive use of both search and in suggestions.

 The legend panel shows a list of all categories and relationship types available in the current Perspective, along with the style used to render their nodes and relationships respectively.
 When the list contains many elements, you can use a filter to limit the legend to show only elements present in the scene, or find those not present in the scene, or search for an element of interest.
 Click on a category or relationship type in the legend to select all nodes or relationships of that type.
 A count shows the number of items of a type that are currently visible somewhere in the scene.
 Styles applied to nodes and relationships can also be changed from this legend panel.
 You have the flexibility to define the style for an entire category or relationship type, or use data-driven rules to apply styles to specific nodes or relationships.
+By using the arrow-button you can quickly collapse or expand the legend panel.

 Bloom allows you to set up rule-based styling based on the properties present in your graph.
 Rule availability and application varies by the type of a graph element and its available properties.
 Rule-based styling is supported for string, numeric and boolean properties.
 There are three different modes for rule-based styling.